ocknamo/n8n-nodes-nostrobots/doc/read.md

 - type: select box

 Specifies how to retrieve events from the relay.
-You can choose from two options.
+You can choose from four options.
 All you have to do is choose what to set as the filter to send to the relay.

 - UserPublickey
 - EventId
 - Text Search
+- Encrypted Direct Message(nip-04)

 ### UserPublickey